19hours/sg-statutes/Acts/Casino Control Act.md

 “related corporation”, in relation to a corporation, means a corporation that is deemed to be related to the first-mentioned corporation under section 6 of the Companies Act (Cap.
 50);

+“relevant date”, in relation to a corporation, means the date on which a casino licence granted to that corporation first commences, whether before, on or after the date of commencement of sections 20 and 21 of the Casino Control (Amendment) Act 2012;

+[Act 36 of 2012 wef 31/01/2013]

 “substantial shareholder” has the same meaning as in section 81 of the Companies Act.

-(3) In this Division, a person,A, is an associate of another person, B, if —
+(3) In this Division, a person,A, is an associate of another person,B, if —

 (a) Ais a spouse, a parent, remoter lineal ancestor or step-parent, a son, daughter, remoter issue, step-son or step-daughter or a brother or sister ofB;